refinedev/refine/documentation/blog/2022-10-30-mui-select.md

 ## Introduction
 Material UI provides a plethora of available styled components that assist developers in creating responsive and aesthetically pleasing web designs.
-One of these components is Material UI's Select, which is an input field that showcases a list of customisable options.
+One of these components is Material UI's Select, which is an input field that showcases a list of customizable options.
 In this tutorial, we will deeply dive into **Material UI Select**, look at its prop possibilities, and highlight its features.
 We will also investigate a potential use case in a real-world application.

 Steps we'll cover:
 - [What is Material UI](#what-is-material-ui)